 And here we have the one that everyone knows, MyFitnessPal.
-It's a robust app full of conveniences like a barcode scanner, a huge database of food items, and a recipe importer, to name a few!
+It's a robust app full of conveniences like a barcode scanner, a massive database of food items, and a recipe importer, to name a few!

-Of course, the biggest downside is the subscription model that is pushed in your face.
+Of course, the biggest downside is the subscription model pushed in your face.
 Under Armour really wants you to sign up for the premium version.
 There's a ton to like about MyFitnessPal, especially all of the integrations it supports, including physical devices for workout tracking.
 Goal tracking is also a well-loved feature.

 Fooducate has the usual stuff that you'd expect in a food tracker app, but the reason why it's on our list is because of the steps it takes to go beyond that.
 It will keep a record of things you eat and when you exercise, but its primary goal is to help you understand what you ate.

-That means that you can morph your eating habits over time to consume more whole foods and live a better life.
+That means you can morph your eating habits over time to consume more whole foods and live a better life.
 In changing your diet slowly and building better habits, you'll find that the weight loss will come in due course.
 That's what makes Fooducate special, in that it hopes to help you change your relationship with food, much like See How You Eat does.

 Protein Tracker does just what the name says.
-It helps you to make sure that you're feeding your muscles enough protein, which is especially important for people working out and looking to pack on lean mass.
+It helps you make sure that you're feeding your muscles enough protein, which is especially important for people working out and looking to pack on lean mass.
 You start by telling the app how many grams of protein you want a day, and it will calculate what you've consumed based on the meals you input.

-The kicker is that you need to know how much protein your meal contained, which may require a bit of research to find out.
+The kicker is that you need to know how much protein your meal contains, which may require a bit of research to find out.
 But you can look at your history to see where you need to improve, maybe by adding another chicken breast throughout the day or more quinoa with lunch.
 It's a neat app for visualizing your protein consumption, and for that reason, it earns a spot on our list.